 Understanding the purpose of the different contract clauses can help you get a better grasp of any agreement you sign.

 However, if you still aren’t particularly excited about poring over pages and pages of complex legal texts (and the risks inherent in doing so), you’d be happy to learn that manual contract review is becoming a thing of the past.
-With AI rapidly enhancing our document understanding and how we review and analyze contracts, people are empowered to focus less on data mining and more on high-value analysis.
+With Contract Analytics rapidly enhancing our document understanding and how we review and analyze agreements, people are empowered to focus less on data mining and more on high-value analysis.